codewithdary/laravel-collections/README.md

 ```

 ## Custom Artisan Command & Routes
-Instead of constantly navigating to the browser, we are going to use a custom artisan command that will run the ```index()``` method from our controller inside the CLI.
+Instead of constantly navigating to the browser, we are going to use a custom artisan command that will run the ```index()``` method from our controller inside the CLI

 Let’s perform the following two lines of code to create our custom Artisan command and our Controller
 ```